phunanon/Chika/README.md

 #### Chika VM target: Linux

-In terminal run `./compile.sh && ./bin/chika bin/init.kua` from the repository directory.
-This also recompiles `corpus/programs/init.chi`, a basic shell.
+There are currently a few options for compiling and executing Chika on Linux.
+In the terminal you can run `./compile.sh` to recompile Chika VM for your machine, which also uses the compiler in NodeJS (being decommissioned) to recompile `corpus/programs/init.chi`.
+To run a Chika `.chi` source file or `.kua` compiled file you can invoke the `chika` executable with its path, such as: `./chika ../corpus/programs/fibonacci.chi`.
+This will compile `fibonacci.chi` as `fibonacci.kua` in the executable's working directory.
+Source files can be prepended with a shebang to the Chika executable to execute a `.chi` file directly.

 #### Chika compilers

 Using a web-browser: open `compile.html`, convert the hex output into a binary image.
 For Linux use `xxd -r -p chika.hex init.kua`.
 Using NodeJS: `node compiler.js source.chi` => source.kua
-Using the Chika VM: **only tested on PC**: use the `comp` op within Chika to compile `.chi` source files.
+Using the Chika VM: **experimental and only tested on PC**: invoke the `chika` executable with a path to the `.chi` source file or use the `comp` op within Chika to compile `.chi` source files.

 ### Chika Virtual Machine (ChVM) implementation